tmobile/percy-cake/README.md

 ## License

 Percy is open-sourced under the terms of section 7 of the Apache 2.0 license and is released AS-IS WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND.

+## DISCLAIMER

+T-Mobile® has made every reasonable effort to test the code for its intended purpose, as anticipated by T-Mobile®.
+T-Mobile® further acknowledges that the code may be used on a wide range of platforms and in many different contexts.
+Accordingly, it is likely that the code will need to be modified.
+Please have your IT team validate the code prior to any production use.